krontech/chronos-cam-app/README.md

 SYSROOT=~/Work/chronos-sdk/targetfs

 ## All the configure arguments.
+${QTPATH}configure -opensource -fast \
+        -hostprefix ${QTINSTALL} \
-${QTPATH}configure -prefix $(pwd)/install -embedded arm \
+        -embedded arm -qtlibinfix E -prefix /usr \
+        -libdir /usr/lib/qt4 \
+        -plugindir /usr/lib/qt4/plugins \
+        -importdir /usr/lib/qt4/imports \
+        -translationdir /usr/share/qt4/translations \
         -sysroot ${SYSROOT} -xplatform qws/linux-omap2-g++ \
-        -depths 16,24,32 -no-mmx -no-3dnow -no-sse -no-sse2 -no-glib -no-cups \
+        -nomake demos -nomake examples \
+        -system-zlib -system-libtiff -system-libpng -system-libjpeg \
-        -no-largefile -no-accessibility -no-openssl -no-gtkstyle \
+        -no-rpath -no-largefile -no-accessibility -no-openssl \
-        -qt-mouse-pc -qt-mouse-linuxtp -qt-mouse-linuxinput -qt-mouse-tslib \
+        -no-gtkstyle -no-glib -no-cups -no-multimedia \
+        -no-webkit -no-javascript-jit \
+        -plugin-mouse-linuxtp -plugin-mouse-pc -plugin-mouse-tslib \
+        -qt-gfx-linuxfb -plugin-gfx-transformed \
-        -dbus -ldbus-1 -I${SYSROOT}/usr/include/dbus-1.0 -I${SYSROOT}/usr/lib/dbus-1.0/include \
+        -dbus -ldbus-1 -lpthread \
+        -I${SYSROOT}/usr/include/dbus-1.0 \
-        -plugin-mouse-linuxtp -plugin-mouse-pc \
+        -I${SYSROOT}/usr/lib/dbus-1.0/include \
-        -qtlibinfix E -fast -lpthread
+        -I${SYSROOT}/usr/lib/arm-linux-gnueabi/dbus-1.0/include
 ```

 Run the shell script from `~/Work/qt4-install`.
 Select "open source" when prompted.

-To solve a "tslib functionality test failed" error, you'll need to modify the include and library search paths by editing `QMAKE_INCDIR` and `QMAKE_LIBDIR` in `~/Work/qt-everywhere-opensource-src-4.8.7/mkspecs/qws/linux-omap2-g++`.

 After configuration is complete, make and install QT by running `make && make install`.
 This will take 1 to 4ish hours, depending on how fast your computer is.

 # ![qt-icon](/doc/images/qt_icon.png) Setting up QT Creator
 To actually *build* the Chronos Cam App, we'll use QT Creator.
-(Which we installed at the beginning of this document.)

-To set up QT creator, the first step is to
+To set up QT creator, the first step is to add the ARM cross compiler to
-add the ARM cross compiler to QT.
-Run the program, and navigate to `Tools -> Options`, select
+QT.
+Run the program, and navigate to `Tools -> Options`, select `Build & Run`
-`Build & Run` on the left column, and add a new compiler under the
+on the left column, and add a new compiler under the `Compilers` tab.
+The
-`Compilers` tab.
-The path of your G++ and GCC compiler can be found by
+path of your G++ and GCC compiler can be found by running the commands
-running the commands `which arm-linux-gnueabi-g++` and `which arm-linux-gnueabi-gcc` respectively.
+`which arm-linux-gnueabi-g++` and `which arm-linux-gnueabi-gcc` respectively.

 ![QT Creator compiler configuration](/doc/images/qtcreator_compilers.png)